Preemie Crochet Challenge 2020

-All of the patterns below featured in the first annual Preemie Crochet Challenge!
+All of the patterns below are featured in the first annual Preemie Crochet Challenge!

 You can read about why this challenge means so much to us here

-The patterns have been categorised to make it easier for you to establish which patterns are available free on the designers blog, and which are now only paid patterns.
-As mentioned above a couple of them will be free pdf downloads forever!
+The patterns have been categorized to make it easier for you to establish which patterns are available free on the designer’s blog and which are now only paid patterns.
+As mentioned above, a couple of them will be free pdf downloads forever!

 Make sure you get your daily notifications of our events!